artefactual/atom-docs/user-manual/access-content/navigate.rst

 The sort buttons (**Sort by** and **Direction**) are navigational tools that appear on some browse and search pages throughout AtoM.
 They allow a user to change the sort order of the results being displayed.
-Common values used in the Sort by button as it appears in AtoM include: Alphabetic, Relevance, Identifier, :term:`Reference code` Most recent, or Start date and End date.
+Common values used in the Sort by button as it appears in AtoM include: Title, Relevance, Identifier, :term:`Reference code`, Date Modified or Start date and End date.
 The **Direction** sort button reverses the direction (ascending or descending) of items according to the **Sort by** option.